 - Breadth of product line;

 - Local sales and distribution capabilities;

 - Module compatibility and interoperability;

 - Reliability and duration of product warranty;

 - Technological expertise;

 - Brand recognition and customer service and support;

 - · Compliance with industry standards and certifications and local electrical code;

 - Size and financial stability of operations;

 - · Size of installed base; and

-- · Local manufacturing and product content.
+- Local manufacturing and product content.

 Currently, competitors in the inverter market range from large, international companies such as Solar Technology AG, Fronius International GmbH and Power-One, Inc. to emerging companies offering alternative microinverter or other solar electronics products.
 We principally compete with the large, incumbent solar inverter companies because traditional central inverter solutions can be used as alternatives to our microinverter solution.
-We believe, however, that our microinverter solutions offer significant advantages and competitive differentiation relative to traditional central inverter technology.
+We believe, however, that our microinverter solutions offer significant advantages and competitive differentiation relative to traditional central inverter technology, even when traditional central inverter technology is supplemented by DC-to-DC optimizers.
 SMA Solar Technology AG, Power-One Inc. and SunPower Corp., leading inverter vendors serving the residential and small commercial inverter markets, are expected to introduce microinverter products in 2012.
-In addition, several new entrants to the microinverter market have announced plans to ship or are already shipping products in 2011.
+In addition, several new entrants to the microinverter market have announced plans to ship or are already shipping products in 2011, including some of our OEM customers and partners.